OpenSlides/OpenSlides/INSTALL.md

 ## Email

-To enable email support add the respective settings to your [custom YAML configuration file](#Configuration-of-the-generated-Docker-Compose-YAML-file) and do not forget to regenerate yor Docker Compose YAML file.
+To enable email support, add the respective settings to your [custom setup configuration YAML file](#Configuration-of-the-generated-Docker-Compose-YAML-file) and do not forget to regenerate yor Docker Compose YAML file.

     services:
       backendAction: